 Why DVM is Necessary

-UMA is an ambitious initiative, to say the least.
-The plan to drag legacy financial markets, especially derivatives, onto the blockchain and give them access to crypto investors worldwide is a fantastic feat.
+UMA is an ambitious initiative.
+However, the plan to drag legacy financial markets, especially derivatives, onto the blockchain and give them access to crypto investors worldwide is a fantastic feat.

-However, it comes at a price, which consists of replacing blockchain oracles from verifying transactions.
+However, it comes at a price: replacing blockchain oracles from verifying transactions.
 UMA aims to do so through the Data Verification Mechanism (DVM).

 The DVM incentivizes participants to check if the users who issue a token through the Token Facility on UMA have collaterals to back it up.
 The mechanism also answers liquidation claims from participants who encounter users without collaterals and rewards the winning party in the subsequent investigation.